ormux/31748-POI-Online-Grocery/README.md

 ![sample](images/screenshot.png)

 <h3 align="center">Instructions</h3>

-Before deployment make sure to create a `config.php` with the properties of your database.
+Before deployment make sure to create a file `include/config.php` with the credentials of your database.

 ```
 <?php